OlGe404/ansible-collections/README.md

 `scripts/ansible-galaxy-requirements.sh` to install all necessary ansible collections.

 To test that all prerequisites are fullfilled, run `scripts/ansible-test-sanity.sh` and `scripts/molecule-test.sh apt`.
-This will run tests for the ansible collection and for the `apt` role.
+This will run sanity tests for the ansible collection and molecule tests for the `apt` role.
 If those can be performed, you are good to go.

 # Add more roles
 Read and follow the next sections to understand what a new role should look like, how you can get a headstart and what this fuzz is all about.